hbougdal/PRTG_Oversall_Status_Custom_Sensor/README.md

 - Copy this script to the folder "PRTG Network Monitor\Custom Sensors\python" of your PRTG installation
 - In PRTG's web interface: add a Python Script Advanced sensor by clicking on "Add Sensor" button
-- In the "Add Sensor" wizard you will need to choose the script copied in (1) from the drop-down menu
+- In the "Add Sensor" wizard, you will need to choose the script copied in (1) from the drop-down menu
-- Enter the following information in the "Additional Parameters" flied : [IP_OF_PRTG_Core_Server] [Username] [Passhash]*
+- Enter the following information in the "Additional Parameters" field : [IP_OF_PRTG_Core_Server] [Username] [Passhash]*

-*The Passhash can be obtained from PRTG web interface, unter "Setup -- Account Settings -- My Account"
+*The Passhash can be obtained from PRTG's web interface, under "Setup -- Account Settings -- My Account"

 That's it!